Channel One (Russia): Original programming on historical themes

 Some of the television period dramas produced by Channel One were series criticized for low level of historical accuracy, for instance – Brezhnev, The Saboteur, Yesenin and Trotsky.

 Cruelty to animals

-The morning of 12 January 2008 on the current affairs program Health («Здоровье») with Yelena Malysheva about Guillain–Barré syndrome, in one of the sections a rat was violently killed.
-Some of the viewers said, first, that this was intolerable in a program whose audience includes children and, secondly, it was contrary to the Criminal Code of the Russian Federation.
+On the morning of 12 January 2008, during the current affairs program Health («Здоровье») hosted by Yelena Malysheva covering Guillain–Barré syndrome, a rat was violently killed in one of the segments.
+Some viewers stated that this was intolerable for a program whose audience includes children, and that it violated the Criminal Code of the Russian Federation.
 In particular, some claim that viewing such violent and cruel scenes poorly affected the health of some children and people.